Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/datalabelcollection/isvisible/_index.md

 ---
 title: isVisible
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/datalabelcollection/isvisible/
+url: /php-java/aspose.slides/datalabelcollection/isvisible/
 ---

-## isVisible()  function
+## isVisible()  method

  False means that data label is not visible by default (and so all Show*-flags (ShowValue, ...) of the DefaultDataLabelFormat property are false).